Llechuga03/AI_Sheets/README.md

     Step 5:  Utilizie GPT-4o model to generate SQL Queries and then execute them

 ## Have your own OpenAI API Key?
-<p>For users that have their own OpenAI API key, you can enter this key in the .yourenv text file and use the application as shown in the demo video.</p>
+<p>For users that have their own OpenAI API key, you can enter this key in the .env file and use the application as shown in the demo video.</p>

 ## Video Demo
 <p>Following this link will take you to a video demo of the application.
 This is mainly for users who don't have an OpenAI key or for those who just want a "relatively" quick demonstration of how the application works. <a href="https://youtu.be/9PxT78pqYMk" alt="Demo of application">Click here for Demo</a></p>

-## Usage Instructions
+## Usage Instructions -> Cloning the Repo (Reommended)
 In order to use the program, follow the instructions below.
 Note, the program may take up to 10 seconds to run upon intial call.

  1. Clone this repository via copying the URL or downloading the zip file.